pranayusg/Sample-nodejs-REST-api-public/README.md

 **Environment Variables**

-`dotenv` and 'cross-env` package is used for managing environment variables.
+`dotenv` and `cross-env` package is used for managing environment variables.
 The .env is environment sepecific and is loaded based on the defined `process.env.NODE_ENV` value

 ![image](https://user-images.githubusercontent.com/66126225/129401161-db0402a2-1ee6-43f4-b61e-32fd3968834c.png)